KIvanovvv/FoodApp-Typescript/README.md

 # FoodApp

 This is a personal project, which resembles a food ordering app.
 FoodApp is a web application that allows users to order food online.
 It features a user-friendly interface and a simple ordering process.
-This app was built using React, Typescript, CSS modules, Express, MongoDB, and Mongoose.
+This app was built using React, Typescript, MUI, CSS modules, Express, MongoDB, and Mongoose.